 An adjustment generally involves a quick thrust to a joint in a specific direction to restore proper movement.
-This usually done with the hands or a specially designed hand-held instrument .
+This is usually done with the hands or a specially designed hand-held instrument .
 There are various ways to adjust the spine and the technique used will be specific to each patient (these include very gentle procedures for the elderly and children).

 Chiropractic treatment is generally painless, and some patients feel immediate relief after treatment.
 Patients who come in with moderate to severe pain may experience temporary discomfort.
 If this is the case an ice pack (covered with a towel) placed on the area for approximately 15 minutes will help.